 In terms of revenues, Sr. VP and CFO Martinez commented that student financial aid was below expectations, primarily due to the shortfall of \$19.8M in Pell Grant awards.
-She noted that Pell Grant budget estimates were based off the Student Aid Index (SAI) modeling tool, which is created by the National Association of Student Financial Aid Administrators (NASFAA).
+She noted that Pell Grant budget estimates were based off the Student Aid Index (SAI) modeling tool which is created by the National Association of Student Financial Aid Administrators (NASFAA).
 Sr. VP and CFO Martinez indicated that the tool had intended to estimate SAI trends based on prior year data and, due to that limitation, had to make several assumptions that skewed individual SAI from what would be calculated based on 2024-25 data.
 She added that NASFAA has since discontinued its SAI modeling tool given that the Department of Education has cleared its Institutional Student Information Record (ISIR) backlog and institutions now have access to actual 2024-25 data and official student aid indexes.
 She indicated that the modeling tool does not add value and is no longer used by FIU.
-Sr. VP and CFO Martinez noted that the University budgeted that it would award 22,287 students, but 19,057 students were eligible for summer and fall 2024.
+Sr. VP and CFO Martinez noted that the University budgeted that it would award 22,287 students but 19,057 students were eligible for summer and fall 2024.
 She added that there are only 324 less eligible students or 1.7% this year when compared to the prior year.
 She remarked that this did not negatively affect enrollment.
-She pointed out that sponsored research also fell below expectations by \$2.9M mainly in federal and state-sponsored projects.
+She pointed out that sponsored research also fell below expectations by \$2.9M mainly in federal and state sponsored projects.
 Sr. VP and CFO Martinez highlighted the following revenues which exceeded expectations: E&G and student fees, \$7.7M, as a result of higher student credit hour enrollment; auxiliaries, \$4.6M, primarily due to a \$3.8M contribution for the new dining facility in housing; and Direct Support Organizations (DSOs), \$.8M, due to greater revenues in the FIU Athletics Finance Corporation resulting from the Pitbull Stadium naming rights and higher net patient revenue in the FIU HealthCare Network.
 She mentioned that if the assumptions in the financial aid estimates were removed, actual revenues would have exceeded the budget by \$10.2M.

 In terms of expenses, Sr. VP and CFO Martinez indicated that the University realized savings of \$31.9M when compared to budget.
-She noted that Sponsored Research exceeded planned expenditures by \$5.3M.
-She added that higher commitments and investments made from Facilities and Administration (F&A) funds totaled \$9.8M, which was offset by lower research expenditures of \$4M and less DSO reimbursements of \$.5M.
-She commented on the following expenses, in which less was spent than budgeted: Student Financial Aid, \$20.1M; and \$17.1M in vacant positions and lower expenses from E&G, auxiliaries and student fees, and DSOs.
+She noted that Sponsored Research exceeded planned expenditures by \$5.3M and that of the \$5.3M, \$9.8M represented higher commitments and investments made from Facilities and Administration (F&A) funds, which was offset by lower research expenditures of \$4M and less DSO reimbursements of \$.5M.
+She commented on the following expenses, in which less was spent than budgeted: Student Financial Aid, \$20.1M; and \$17.1M in vacant positions and lower expenses from E&G, auxiliaries and student fees, and the DSOs.

-In response to Board Vice Chair Duart, Sr. VP and CFO Martinez stated that the University provided across the board merit-based salary increases to collective bargaining employees as well as to staff and faculty from preeminent funds.
+In response to Board Vice Chair Duart regarding savings from vacant positions, Sr. VP and CFO Martinez stated that the University awarded increases to staff and faculty, in accordance with the collective bargaining agreement, from preeminence funds received.